jbilander/BeamBender/README.md

 # BeamBender
-An open source flicker fixer PCB for Amiga 1200
+An open source flicker fixer PCB for Amiga 1200 and 500 to be fitted under the floppy drive.

+WORK IN PROGRESS, NOT FINISHED, A LOT LEFT TO DO!!!
+EMBRYO!

 ***